-- Laser Acupuncture and Chinese herbal granules are great for reducing the severity and duration of colds and flu
+- Laser Acupuncture and Chinese herbal granules may reduce the severity and duration of colds and flu

-- Pure saline nasal spray from a chemist may be used if nose is blocked
+- Pure saline nasal spray from a chemist may be used if your nose is blocked

 - Poke root ointment is great to rub around the sinuses

 Determine if you have a ‘hot’ cold (fever, sore throat, green mucous – bacterial) or a ‘cold’ cold (chills, aching muscles, clear mucous – viral).

 For a ‘hot’ cold try some peppermint tea or everyone’s favourite Lemon & Manuka Honey in warm water